 The Citi® Double Cash Card is a cash back credit card with no annual fee and an unusual, but not overly complicated, rewards program.
 As the name suggests, Double Cash earns cash back rewards twice – once when you spend, and again when you pay off your card balance.
 Cardholders who take advantage of both earning opportunities get an effective unlimited 2% cash back rate, which is about as generous as no-annual-fee cash back cards get.

 Citi Double Cash competes with a host of other no-annual-fee cash back cards, including Chase Freedom and Discover it.
-Thanks to its generous rewards program, it’s also comparable to fee-bearing cash back cards such as Blue Cash Preferred from American Express and Amex EveryDay Preferred (both $95 annual fee), as well as with travel rewards cards such as Chase Sapphire Preferred ($95 annual fee).
+Thanks to its generous rewards program, it’s also comparable to fee-bearing cash back cards such as Blue Cash Preferred Card from American Express and Amex EveryDay Preferred (both $95 annual fee), as well as with travel rewards cards such as Chase Sapphire Preferred Card ($95 annual fee).
 However, unlike many of these cards, Double Cash doesn’t have a sign-up bonus.

 Currently, there is no sign-up bonus for this card.

 Earning Cash Back Rewards